nigofodev/APIPokemon/README.md

-# APIPokemon
+# APIRickNMorty
-This is a Pokemon API
+This is a Rick and Morty API